neth392/godot-improved-json/README.md

 <br>

 ## Support Links
-For now, message me on Discord for direct support: cneth
+For now, [open up a new issue](https://github.com/neth392/godot-improved-json/issues) or message me on Discord for direct support @ **cneth**

 <br>

 ## Installation
-TODO
+I'll be submitting this project to the Godot AssetLib for easier installation, & will update this accordingly once done.
+For now see the steps to install:
+1) Download
+ 2)
  <br>

 ## Limitations
 - Serialized objects **must** have an explicit `class_name` defined in their script.
 - If a custom object has a constructor, it **must have default values for each parameter** unless you use `JSONSerialization.parse_into(object)` (which does not construct a new instance of an object).
 If a constructor does not have default parameters, an error explaining such will be thrown when you try to deserialize an instance of it.
+- Only the first (top most) constructor  in a class's script is used.
+I am considering adding support for selecting which constructor, but as of now I believe it is best to just use the first constructor.
-- Nested/inner classes are **not supported**
+- Nested/inner classes are **not supported**.
 - A `JSONObjectConfigRegistry` file somewhere in the project directory is **required**.
 Object serialization will not work without it, but the addon *shouldn't* break completely.
 - `TYPE_CALLABLE`, `TYPE_SIGNAL`, `TYPE_RID`, & `TYPE_MAX`  are **not supported**.
-- There is currently a bug that causes the `JSONSerialization` autoload to have it's `_ready()` function called twice in the editor when the project is opened.
-I have tried everything to fix this and I can not figure it out.
-This shouldn't noticeably impact anything.
+- There is currently a "bug" that causes the `JSONSerialization` autoload to have it's `_ready()` function called twice in the editor when the project is opened.
+I have tried everything to fix this and can not figure it out (if anyone could help that would be amazing).
+This shouldn't be noticeable at all.

 <br>